Rihan9/thermalComponent/README.md

 ### Install from HACS:

-- Add this repository (https://github.com/Rihan9/uefySecurityComponent) on your hacs installation (Category: Integration) and search for "Eufy Security" integration.
+- Add this repository (https://github.com/Rihan9/thermalComponent) on your hacs installation (Category: Integration) and search for "Thermal Comfort" integration.
-- After restart of home assistant go in setup -> Integration -> Add -> "Eufy Security".
+- After restart of home assistant go in setup -> Integration -> Add -> "Thermal Comfort".
-- You need to insert your credentials for Eufy Security and your prefered two factor authentication method.

-#### PLEASE NOTE:
-- the two factor authentication is required if you don't want to relogin every month
-- the two factor authentication method selected need to be configurated on the official app.
-Please refer to Official eufy manual to do it.
-- if you don't want to use 2FA, you can select "None", but make sure it's turned off in the app too.
-Otherwise the 2fa is mandatory and the standard email method will be used.
+- There are 2 main screen on setup:
+    - the first screen is used to set the name of the sensor end the type.
+It can be internal or external.
+The only difference is that a wind sensor is required in the external   sensor
+    - the second screen is used to set the sensors used on calculation.
+You can add multiple sensors directly on first setup, selecting the "add more" checkbox.

+The configure flow can be used to add more sensors later, update or remove existing sensors.

 ## TODO:

-- [ ] add attribute to monitor charge state (disconnected, charged, charged complete maybe?)
-- [X] correct the names of the sensor entity derived from device attribute in order to add device name at the beginning
+- [ ] the reload or remove flow for config entry does not seem to work properly.
+It needs to be fixed before first release
+- [ ] the update and delete operation on config flow need to be tested further